 an emphasis on conciliation, recognition that resolution of conflict is inherently good and that its reverse-continued conflict or controversy-is bad or dysfunctional, a view of harmonious behavior as more civilized than disputing behavior, the belief that consensus is of greater survival value than controversy.
-(Nader 1990:2)
+[1990:2]

 Although Nader's harmony ideology describes the same phenomenon as Lodge and Vogel's Communitarianism, her work is different in two very important respects.
 First, she chooses as her research site the legal system in the US, while Lodge and Vogel focus on business and politics.
-In US law, an "explosion" of non-adversarial alternative dispute resolution (ADR) forums emerged in the latter half of the 1970s-at the same time that Communitarianism was making deep inroads into the world of business and industry via employee participation schemes.
-So, at the same time that the new industrial relations boomed in response to popular perceptions that the American work force suffered from "malaise" and "non-competitiveness," the ADR movement spread in response to popular perceptions that the American populace was too litigious (Lodge 1976:3; Nader 1988).
+In US law, an "explosion" of non-adversarial alternative dispute resolution (SDR) forums emerged in the latter half of the 1970s-at the same time that Communitarianism was making deep inroads into the world of business and industry via employee participation perceptions that the American work force suffered from "malaise" and "non-competitiveness," the ADR movement spread in response to popular perceptions that the American populace was too litigious (Lodge 1976:3; Nader 1988).